 What is cultural intelligence? the recognizing and understanding of the beliefs, values, attitudes, rank and behaviors of people (including your own!) with distinct cultural identities; and then applying that awareness toward effective behavior and communication.

 What does cultural intelligence have to do with peace, prosperity and bias?
 The research as well as my coaching experience points to the painful cost of bias and lack of cultural intelligence, particularly those attempting to assert “power over” others.
 Yes, these attempts at “power over” can result in bullying and harassment, leading to conflict as well as loss of talent and reputation; even lawsuits and deaths.
+We can even offend others unintentionally through lack of awareness.

 For example, my first session coaching a Western European leader in South America went like this: